ctyin/cis450-final-project/README.md

 Our techstack involves an Oracle DB hosted with AWS, an express/node API and a React.js interface.
 We stored the user accounts in a NoSQL database (MongoDB) and used JSON Web Tokens and Bcrypt to manage login/logout.

+Google Maps API key for DirectionsService is also a required dependency for this project.

 ## Setting up the db
 Create a .env file in the server.
 Create environment variables using the dotenv syntax.
 Need to define:
 - NODE_ORACLEDB_USER